 Uh-huh.
 I said that too (before I had a mortgage).

 I remember the different fashions.
 I remember the different reports from people about their business lives and exchanging business cards.
-I think back to my past self and see the obvious cracks of insecurity; which of course, this is why I tried to fill the naked voids in my personality by dressing the part and filling my shoes.
+I think back to my past self and see the obvious cracks of insecurity which, of course, is why I tried to fill the naked voids in my personality by dressing the part and filling my shoes.

 I suppose my interest in watches began here.
 Maybe this was because I was listening to someone brag about their new watch.
 They talked about their new car and their new apartment to an executive in a meeting who listened without a flinch and the Audemars Piguet on the executive’s wrist was a time piece that cost more than the young person’s yearly salary.